KiteX Backers— November Update — We’re shipping(!), but slowly

 The last 6 months or so we’ve operated around 200W (generator power) at 135 RPM.

-We do have the capability to upgrade performance with future firmware updates (realistically up to 350W without thicker belts). however, this is NOT a concern for us at the moment as most power stations/battery system will be full in a few hours.
+We do have the capability to upgrade performance with future firmware updates (realistically up to 350W without thicker belts).
+However, this is NOT a concern for us at the moment as most power stations/battery system will be full in a few hours.

-We’re considering an option for a boost bottom in the app increase performance to turbine to 300W at 160 RPM.
+We’re considering an option for a boost bottom in the app to increase performance to turbine to 300W at 160 RPM.
 Maybe also a silence mode as well (lower RPM to decrease noise).
 What do you think of that?

 Turbine control interface

 The turbine controller has a wifi-hotspot that is enabled that you need to log onto.
-When you’re connected your phone/PC/device will (hopefully) prompt you to “sign in”.
-This is like what happens in hotel wifi-hotspot etc. where a small pop-up appears and you can press it.
+When you’re connected, your phone/PC/device will (hopefully) prompt you to “sign in”.
+This is like what happens in hotel wifi-hotspot etc. where a small pop-up appears, and you can press it.
 This takes you to the “app”.

 The app is a web server that hosts a website where the turbine will show information, and you can control it.